-A smaller number of up to 25 folks who collect this essay on Paragraph will be able to submit a personal tribute to a mother or mother-figure in their life.
+A smaller number of up to 25 folks who collect this essay on Paragraph and 10 who collect on Mirror will be able to submit a personal tribute to a mother or mother-figure in their life.

 The posters and essays will unlock a "Mother’s Day” role on the Cryptoversal Books Discord for ongoing planning and discussion as we make an unprecedented journey together toward the definitive rerelease of an award-winning book.

 Julia Ward Howe saw Mother’s Day as an international movement to transform society.